At a Glance

 User Reviews (9)

-ClearOne guarantees your money back if nothing settles in 6 months AS LONG AS you made every single deposit on time.
-I set up autopay specifically to protect the guarantee.
-First settlement came at month 5 - a $9,200 Discover account for $3,860.
-58% savings.
-The guarantee gave me confidence to start and the results justified the commitment. $28k enrolled.
+Money back if nothing settles in 6 months as long as you made every deposit.
+I set up autopay just to protect it.
+First settlement came at month 5.
+The guarantee is what made me pull the trigger.

 Write a Review